Wade-Brian/Wade-Restaurant/README.md

 ---

 ## Oveview
-This project is a beginner-friendly HTML website thta provides an online presence for Wade Restaurant.It is static and lightweight, making it ideal for learning the basics of web development.
+This project is a beginner-friendly HTML website that provides an online presence for Wade Restaurant.It is static and lightweight, making it ideal for learning the basics of web development.

 ## Features